maddisanotoole/bulk-epub-downloader/README.md

 This is a WIP

 Known issues / upcoming features:

-* Folder selection not working, leave as is to default to download folder
-* Allow user to pick between pdf & epub
+- Allow user to pick between pdf & epub
-* Better filtering
+- Better filtering
-* Allow searching
+- Allow searching
-* Allow clearing of downloaded/unwanted links